felix-vondee/telegram_bot/README.md

 - Create a new bot with the help of [BotFather](https://t.me/botfather)
 - Obtain your new bot's token.
 - Create .env file in the root directory.
-- Insert the folowing snipped inside your .env file: TELEGRAM_API = 'Paste your ChatBot API Here'
+- Insert the folowing snippet inside your .env file: TELEGRAM_API = 'Paste your ChatBot API Here'

   ![.env file](assets/envfile.png)